 25.)
 Mountains make up two-thirds of Norway’s landscape

 These massively uninhabited landscapes comprise 300 peaks that soar more than 6,500 feet above sea level.
 Mountaineers, hikers, and adventurers will love the sheer wilderness of this rugged country.
-It’s pretty epic, we have to say.
+It’s pretty epic!

 26.)
 There are more bears in Svalbard than people

-The Norwegian island of Svalbard, close to the North Pole (yes, the one with the German soldiers who surrendered to a seal hunter), is super remote and super wild.
+The Norwegian island of Svalbard, close to the North Pole (the one with the German soldiers who surrendered to a seal hunter), is remote and wild.
 Think glaciers, tundra, and yes – a lot of bears.
 Around 2,000 people live there, which is relatively high for a nowhere sort of place; we think that’s because you don’t actually need a visa to live in Svalbard!